kbaggen/Cheapfathers-Bubble-Logger/README.md

 Besides a NodeMCU and some double female til female wires to connect it all:
  - Temp probe (ds18b20 + resistor (4,7K ohm)) is on D4/pin2.
  - The Sound Sensor Detecting Module LM393 is on Pin D5/Pin14.
  - BMP280 pressure module is on pin 4/D2 for SDA and SCL is on pin5/D1.
+You need to solder the header onto the BMP280, and **this is the only place any soldering is needed in this project.
  - Optinal - A single side Relay (D7/Pin 13).
 <p align="center">
   <img width="556" height="646" src="https://github.com/kbaggen/Cheapfathers-Bubble-Logger/blob/master/pic/diagram2.png">